Tiara-la/Youtube-Views-Prediction/README.md

 ## 4. Usage 🔨

-1. **Data Preparation**: Prepare your dataset in a CSV file with the required columns (e.g., title, description, tags, etc.).
+1. Prepare your dataset in a CSV file with the required columns (e.g., title, description, tags, etc.).
 2. You can find the dataset [here](https://www.kaggle.com/datasets/datasnaek/youtube-new?select=IN_category_id.json)
 3. Make sure you already installed the requirements.txt library
 4. Run the notebook